 The AKC specified in this initial breed standard that dark brindle and dark brindle and white were desired.
 All the other shades and all other colors were allowed.

 This was a great first attempt.
 However, many French Bulldog breeders thought that this initial breed standard lacked clarity.

 After several minor updates, a significant revision of the initial breed standard occurred in 1911.
 For this next edition, some of the French Bulldog colors were identified before were now disallowed:

 - Mouse (gray/blue)

-In 1991, a further revision removed white and black combination as official colors.
+In 1991, a further revision removed the white and black combinations as official colors.